CarsonScott/easydata/README.md

 # easydata
-A simple and lightweight database/graph module in python.
+A simple and lightweight database and graph library in python.